 Jackie Chan’s Net Worth Today

 Chan has no shortage of films coming out over the next few years.
 He stars in Ride On (original title: Long ma jing shen) and Snafu.
-He’s also in pre-production on Kung Fu Panda 4, which is expected to release in 2024.
-Additionally, he’ll also voice a character, Zell, in the upcoming animated flick Once Upon a Zodiac.
+He also has Kung Fu Panda 4 in the works, expected to release in 2024.
+He’ll also voice a character, Zell, in the upcoming animated flick Once Upon a Zodiac.